jsgram-framework/route/README.md

 # gram-route

-A fast http router for node js.
-Matches static routes with hashmap lookup and wildcard routes with assemble regex.
+A fast http router for node.
+Matches static routes with hashmap lookup and wildcard routes with assembled regex.

 Based on [nikic/fast-route](https://github.com/nikic/FastRoute)